ifm/xmlrpc-c/README.md

    |
    +-- lib
 ```
 After this CMake needs to be instrumented to search this location for headers and libraries.
-This is done by defining ``CMAKE_PREFIX_PATH=%PROGRAMFILES%\CURL``
+This is done by defining ``CMAKE_PREFIX_PATH=%PROGRAMFILES%\CURL``.
+For the CMake GUI on Windows you have to use the expanded PATH.

 :warning: If you want to use the static version of the Curl library you have to pass ``-DCURL_STATICLIB`` to the compile otherwise some symbols are missing during linking.
 Check this [StackOverflow](https://stackoverflow.com/a/12912088/695442) for reference.